 Dr. John Mullen, DPT, CSCS is a World renowned expert and speaker in sports training and rehabilitation.
 He received his Doctorate in Physical Therapy at USC, as well as the Josette Antonelli Division Service Scholarship, Order of the Golden Cane, and the Order of Areté.

 Dr. John has done extensive research on orthopedics and sports and has worked with multiple professional and Olympic athletes, helping them earn Olympic medals.

 Dr. John has been featured in Gizmodo, Motherboard, and many more.
 Before his Doctoral program, Dr. John swam on an athletic scholarship at Purdue University, was an Academic Honorable Mention All-American, and was awarded the Red Mackey Award and R. O. Papenguh Award.
 Dr. John was born in Centerville, Ohio and was a 24-time high school All-American Swimmer.
 Dr. John is still a swimmer and holds a Masters swimming World and Pacific Swimming Record.

-A no-show or late cancellation fee (less than 24 hours notice before the session) results in a 50% penalty of services rendered.
+A no-show or late cancelation fee (less than 24 hours notice before the session) results in a 50% penalty of services rendered.